flekschas/pub-sub/README.md

 ## API

 `pub-sub-es` exports the factory function (`createPubSub`) for creating a new pub-sub service by default and a global pub-sub service (`globalPubSub`).
-The API is the same.
+The API is the same for both.

 #### `createPubSub(stack = { __times__: {} })`